-Located on the second floor of a two-story building at 8705 E. Valley Blvd. in Rosemead California, the main campus consists of seven classrooms, each equipped with standard teaching and audiovisual equipment in order to support classroom instruction.
+Located on the second floor of a two-story building at 8705 E. Valley Blvd. in Rosemead California, the main campus consists of six classrooms, each equipped with standard teaching and AV equipment in order to support classroom instruction.
+Our class ratio is a maximum of 1:25.
 On the second floor, there is a computer lab equipped with 22 computers that doubles as the classroom for the TOEFL® Preparation Program and as a test center for the TOEFL® iBT test.
 Along with classrooms and the school's Admissions Office, the second floor houses a teachers' lounge that also doubles as a resource library.
 There is parking at both the front and at the rear of the premises for staff, student, and faculty use.

 The branch campus of Rosemead College is located at 3848 Carson Street, #100, Torrance, CA 90503.
 (310) 316-3698.
-It is located on the first floor of an Executive Office Suite and has four classrooms, a student lounge, and a kitchenette.
-At the front of the office there is a teachers' lounge and a small teachers' resource library which doubles as a student computer lab.
+It is located on the first floor of an Executive Office Suite and has three classrooms.
+There is a solarium and kitchen located on the third floor for staff and students to use.
+There is a bike and scooter rack available at the back of the building for student use.
 The building is Handicap Accessible with ample parking for staff, instructors, and students.